 What qualities help people to connect with you?
 Here is what they want to see:

 In my role as a Chaplain at Simmons, I want everything I do and say to be a reflection of how I am living my own life.
-I want my best teaching tool to be my attitudes and actions, not my ability to write a good blog or teach a leadership session.
+I want my best teaching tool to be my attitudes and actions, not my ability to write a good blog or teach a leadership workshop.
 I want to live authentically live it out.
-So here are two things I have been working on since starting to read this book.
+So here are two things I have been working on since reading this book.

 First, I have implemented a 10 Foot Rule.
 If I am walking through an office, plant, Walmart or park and another person comes within 10 feet, I acknowledge their presence with a smile and oftentimes a simple "hello".
 It doesn't seem like much, but it has certainly helped me to be more aware of the people around me and honestly, how oftentimes I would walk past people and how that made them feel.
 I have seen people's countenance completely change, even in people I don't have a clue who they are, by simply smiling as I walk past and greeting them.
 It adds value and it communicates so much.
 It has opened the door to some dynamic connections with people that I would have just walked by, simply by acknowledging that they were in the room.
 Try it out!